Loading

 You cannot be subject to any civil, criminal or administrative liability (including disciplinary action) for making a disclosure in accordance with the PID Act.
 No contract to which you are a party can be terminated on the basis that your disclosure is a breach of contract.

-You remain liable for your own conduct.
+You remain liable for your conduct.
 By making a disclosure, you do not gain immunity from investigation of your own role in any wrongdoing.

 Further information